 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
-The significant accounting policies used by Redford Township District Library are described in Note I to the financial statements.
+The significant accounting policies used by the Library are described in Note I to the financial statements.